jchammons/gitlic-check/README.md

 To exclude specific repositories from your reports, include their names separated by a comma in a file called "ignore.txt", which will be read into the tool.

 ### Sample Output
+>Note: Must be an owner of the org to pull data on private repos, members, and two-factor authentication

 _repos.csv_
 ```
 Org,Repo,Private,Fork,License